hageyahhoo/Agile2020/proposal.md

 # Abstract
-**If you are hired and appointed as a leader to solve an urgent and critical business issue by a company, what should you do at first?
-How do you proceed with your activities?**

-In my case, I was hired by LINE Corporation, a very fast-growing company that mainly provides a free message, voice calls, and video calls service for smartphones globally.
-I was appointed as the first member of **SET (Software Engineer in Test) to solve the steep increase of outages in one service for enterprise users**.
-These outages often stopped lots of enterprise users' services and lost both users and our company's sales and profits.
-Sometimes, LINE Corporation gave administrative guidance from government agencies.
-Therefore, solving this problem was the high-priority mission of our company.
+If you proceed with improvement activities, like introducing Test Automation to your team, you may face with some challenges.
+Some members and/or teams may oppose your activities.
+You may find that no one uses tools or solutions you introduced.
+You may face with shortage of members who have enough skills and knowledge.

-In this talk, I will tell you the following practical ideas and solutions I found through my experience as SET **from Scratch**:
+In this talk, I will tell you the following practical ideas and solutions which **relate to testing** I found through my experience as **SET (Software Engineer in Test) from Scratch**:

 1) Importance and how to get support and understanding from decision-makers and colleagues They are critical to proceed with test-related improvement activities.
-I will explain useful techniques through my experience of establishing the role of SET in LINE Corporation; **"Product Discovery"** to discover their real concerns, and **"Giving impacts"** to attract them.
+I will explain useful techniques; **"Product Discovery"** to discover their real concerns, and **"Giving impacts"** to attract them.

 2) Experiencing hardships with product development teams together is a key to proceed with activities We learned that we could provide innovative ideas and solutions by working closely with product development teams.
-I will explain through our experience of inventing and improving our failure detection system with **"Karate" framework**.
+I will explain it through our experience of inventing and improving our failure detection system with **"Karate" framework**.

-3) "Sebas Report": Our innovative solution example to tame the complexity of Microservices and reduce their outages I will introduce you to our solution as an improvement example by linking Test Automation, CI/CD, DevOps, and Monitoring techniques.
-Additionally, I will tell you **"Learning Session"**, a way to nurture members, teams, and organizations and one key element to invent **"Sebas Report"**.
+3) How to nurture members/teams/organizations for your innovative activities Innovative activities require proper skills, knowledge, persons, and so on.
+I will tell you **"Learning Session"**, a way to nurture members, teams, and organizations smoothly and quickly.
+Additionally, I will explain **"Sebas Report"**, our innovative solution example to tame the complexity of Microservices and reduce their outages incubated from Learning Session.

 I hope these ideas will help innovate your testing activities.

-⭐️Advice from Lisa
-The abstract could be more concise and more generic.
-I don't think we need to know specifically who you worked for.
-The first line of the abstract gives no real clue to the content of the talk.
-It sounds like you were put in charge managing a project, but that doesn't seem to be the case.
-Can you make that more clear and a bit more concise in the part that precedes "In this talk, I will tell you..."